 SOCEC sent a letter to California's elected officials notifying them that we are strongly opposed to the proposed property fee increases associated with the use of Doheny State Park for the 2022 Ohana Music Festival.
 The festival generates millions of dollars in revenue for Dana Point and Orange County and any increased fees would negatively impact those economic benefits along with other social contributions to the local community.

-Support for the City of Mission Viejo’s Oso Creek Trail Improvement Project
+Letter of Support for the City of Mission Viejo’s Oso Creek Trail Improvement Project

 SOCEC sent a letter of strong support to the Economic Development Administration for the Oso Creek Trail Improvement Project in the City of Mission Viejo.
 The project will expand and make improvements to the Oso Creak recreational trail as part of a larger project to revitalize the Village Town Square and bolster new economic opportunities in the region.

-Advocates for Clear Policy Directions for SoCal Greenprint Formulation Process
+Letter Advocating for Clear Policy Directions for SoCal Greenprint Formulation Process

 SOCEC supports a broad based group of business, industry and community organizations that call for the Regional Council to stop SCAG’s work on the Greenprint until clear and well-considered policy directions have been established.

-Oppose SCAQMD Warehouse Indirect Source Rule
+Letter Opposing SCAQMD Warehouse Indirect Source Rule

 SOCEC recently joined LABizFed and the Inland Empire Economic Partnership in opposition to SAQMD Rule 2305 which imposes an illegal tax on warehouses, requiring them to reduce emissions by limiting the amount of trucks that can come to their buildings or be subject to a "mitigation fee."

-Support IRWD Syphon Reservoir Improvement Project
+Letter of Support for IRWD Syphon Reservoir Improvement Project

 SOCEC supports s the Irvine Ranch Water District’s (IRWD) Syphon Reservoir Improvement Project.
 The project would greatly increase the district’s recycled water storage capacity, reducing the need to import more expensive water from outside the region, and would be a great asset to residents and the business community.